 ~~ “Calling all Lanchester enthusiasts!” ~~

-For many years the main holder worldwide of Lanchester information has been Coventry University.
-It presents the Lanchester Trust’s annual Student Prize and is sponsoring, with the Lanchester Trust, a Lanchester PhD Scholarship.
-Its library has been named The Lanchester Library and it is housed in The Frederick Lanchester Building.
-Its impressive Lanchester collection includes photos, correspondence, notebooks, sketch books, patents, blueprints, hardback books, magazines, press cuttings, audio and visual discs, and so much more.
-Many of these items and artefacts have been donated by myself, members of the Lanchester family and others.
+For some years the main holder of Lanchester information worldwide has been Coventry University’s Lanchester Library, housed in the iconic Frederick Lanchester Building.
+Coventry University presents the Lanchester Trust’s annual Student Prize and is creating Masters degrees based on Lanchester’s aeronautical theories.
+The Library’s impressive Lanchester collection includes photos, correspondence, notebooks, sketch books, patents, blueprints, hardback books, magazines, press cuttings, audio and visual discs, and so much more.
+Many of these items and artefacts have been donated by myself, members of the Lanchester family, and others.

-The continual hunt for Lanchester information received a special boost a few months ago when the Heritage Lotteries Fund recognised the University’s desire to make the general public more aware of the profound work of Frederick Lanchester, along with his younger brothers, Frank and George.
-HLF’s generous three-year support has allowed most of the Lanchester Collection to be moved to The National Archive for conservation and digitisation.
+The continual hunt for Lanchester information received a special boost last year when the Heritage Lotteries Fund recognised the University’s desire to make the general public more aware of the profound work of Frederick Lanchester, along with his younger brothers, Frank and George.
+HLF’s generous three-year support has allowed most of the Lanchester Collection to be conserved and digitised by The National Archive.

-The results will allow, for example, easy access to hundreds of copies of original documents from the 1890s, originally written by Lanchester in pencil, and easily smudged!
+The results will allow, for example, easy access to thousands of copies of original documents from the 1890s, originally written by Lanchester in pencil and therefore easily smudged!
 HLF funding has also allowed for a large, permanent display room to be created within the Lanchester Library.
-It will be a place of fun and learning about Lanchester, for children and adults alike.
+This is a place of fun and learning about Lanchester, for children and adults alike.
 Plans are already in place to arrange visits from student groups from primary through to university ages, while adult groups with varying interests will be welcomed.

-Individuals can attend unannounced, as this centre for Lanchester discovery will hopefully open many days each week.
-Officially named the Lanchester Interactive Archive, the impressive project will later employ two part-time Outreach Officers to spread the Lanchester gospel far and wide.
-Amongst many other initiatives, Frederick Lanchester’s profound work on ‘heavier-than-air’ flight will be highlighted and his ‘flying machine’ designs will be reproduced in model form to enlighten visitors.
+Individuals can attend unannounced, as this centre for Lanchester discovery opens many days each week.
+Officially named the Lanchester Interactive Archive,, the impressive project employs an Archivist and two part-time Outreach Officers to spread the Lanchester gospel far and wide.
+Amongst many other initiatives, Frederick Lanchester’s profound work on ‘heavier-than-air’ flight is highlighted and his ‘flying machine’ designs are reproduced in model form to enlighten visitors.

-One of the enterprising thoughts is to exhibit parts to make up the front half of a Lanchester car, from the bumper back to the front doors.
-Fulfilling another aim to encourage interest in engineering, the car’s components will be shown highlighted by means of computer-driven augmented reality.
-It may also be that with engine covers removed, visitors will be able to see how car engines work, as they will show components moving, in linear and rotary movement, and with different gears in action.
+One of the enterprising activities has been the building of a Lanchester car, from the bumper back to the rear window.
+Visitors are encouraged to sit in the car and try out the switches and steering.
+Eventually it is hoped that funds can be raised to allow visitors to see how car engines work, as they will show components moving in linear and rotary movement and with different gears in action.

-There is also the opportunity for YOU to be involved with the whole Lanchester Interactive Archive project.
-Voluntary assistance will be needed in many areas, such as:
+There is the opportunity for YOU to be involved with the whole Lanchester Interactive Archive project.
+Volunteers will be encouraged to join in and help with: